boyoon-c/movieGoose/README.md

 ## Description

-**movie goose**, a movie-search web application, has two main features:
+**movie goose**, a movie-search and movie-review web application, has two main features:
 1) it provides basic information about movies, such as their respective genre, casts, directors, and plot, as well as its unique collection of the reviews created by its users, and
-2) users could add their favorite movies to their "likes list" so that other users that are using the application could check them out.
+2) users could add their favorite movies to their "likes list" and add review comments so that other users also using the application could check them out.

 ## Getting Started: